Konamiman/Nestor80/docs/LanguageReference.md

 ### Expressions

 An _expression_ is a combination of numeric constants, symbols and arithmetic operators that are ultimately evaluated to a numeric value.
 When assembling relocatable code, expressions that contain external symbol references aren't evaluated; instead, they are outputted to the target relocatable file "as is" to that the evaluation will happen at linking time once the values of all the involved external references have been resolved (see "Writing relocatable code").

+If a 8 bit value is expected (e.g. `DB <value>` or `LD A,<value>`) the expression must evaluate to a 16 bit value whose high byte is either 0 or FFh (otherwise an overflow error will be thrown) and the effective value of the expression is the low byte.
+On the other hand, if a 16 bit value is expected (e.g. `DW <value>` or `LD HL,<value>`) any overflow beyond the lower 16 bits is ignored and the result is the value formed by the low order 16-bits (e.g. `123456h` is interpreted as `3456h`).

 Nestor80 defines the following arithmetic operators: